The British Isles and the modern world, 1789–1914

 Book 1: Ambition and Anxiety, 1789 to 1840

 This book introduces you to a period in which social and economic relations, which had been relatively stable for centuries, began to unravel as a result of deep shifts in the nature of the economy and political turmoil in Europe.
 You'll study these shifts through the history of the industrial revolution, the growth of cities and the rise of the working class.
-You'll also explore the significance of global connections to British history by tracing the influence of the French Revolution on political change in Britain, and by considering the links between the Atlantic slave trade and the British economy
+You'll also explore the significance of global connections to British history by tracing the influence of the French Revolution on political change in Britain and by considering the links between the Atlantic slave trade and the British economy.

 Book 2: Confidence and Crisis, 1840 to 1880

 This focuses on the so-called ‘Age of Equipoise’, a period of stability and optimism about the future progress of the nation.
-You'll look at the reasons behind this optimism via consideration of the rise of the middle class, the impact of sanitary reform on cities and the decline of radicalism but you will also see how the roots of further uncertainty were to be found in the Irish famine, the New Poor Law and the campaign for political rights for working men.
+You'll look at the reasons behind this optimism via consideration of the rise of the middle class, the impact of sanitary reform on cities and the decline of radicalism, but you will also see how the roots of further uncertainty were to be found in the Irish famine, the New Poor Law and the campaign for political rights for working men.

 Book 3: Decline and Renewal, 1880 to 1914

 The final book considers the late nineteenth and early twentieth century as a period in which change continued but was met with greater uncertainty about its costs and benefits.
 You'll look at mass consumption and politics, and their effects on working-class life, as well as the rise of empire and the impact of imperial culture on the British Isles.
 Alongside this, you'll consider the increasingly divisive nature of the Irish question, the rise of the Labour Party and the women’s movement.
-You'll end the module by looking back at the nineteenth century as a whole to evaluate the extent of change and how the nineteenth century helped shaped the twentieth.
+You'll end the module by looking back at the nineteenth century as a whole to evaluate the extent of change and how the nineteenth century helped shape the twentieth.